William Goffe: Personal details

 His eldest brother Stephen (1605–1681), was baptised in the nearby village of Stanmer, while his mother was buried there in 1626, so Sussex seems most likely.
-William was probably born between 1613 to 1618, since he became an apprentice in 1634, the maximum age for which was 21, and admitted to the Worshipful Company of Grocers as a freeman in 1642, the minimum age for which was 24.
+William was probably born between 1613 and 1618, since he became an apprentice in 1634, the maximum age for which was 21, and admitted to the Worshipful Company of Grocers as a freeman in 1642, the minimum age being 24.

-The two elder sons attended Merton College, Oxford, and followed their father as priests in the Church of England, but took different paths from their younger brother.
-Stephen acted as a Royalist agent in Europe during the Wars of the Three Kingdoms, and was ordained as a Catholic priest in 1654, while John was removed from his living in Hackington, Kent, for refusing to subscribe to the Presbyterian-inspired 1643 Solemn League and Covenant.
-His other brothers were also London merchants; James (1611–1656), became a member of the Worshipful Company of Leathersellers, while Timothy (1626-after 1649), was reportedly a Ship chandler.
+As for his brothers, Stephen and John attended Merton College, Oxford, and like their father became priests in the Church of England.
+During the Wars of the Three Kingdoms, Stephen acted as a Royalist agent in Europe and converted to Catholicism in 1654, while John was removed from his living in Hackington, Kent, for refusing to subscribe to the Presbyterian-inspired 1643 Solemn League and Covenant.
+James (1611–1656) joined the Worshipful Company of Leathersellers, while Timothy (1626-after 1649) reportedly worked as a Ship chandler.

 Sometime around 1650, Goffe married Frances Whalley (1635–1684?), daughter of General Edward Whalley, a cousin of Oliver Cromwell; they had three daughters, Anne, Elizabeth, and Frances.